Cold or the flu — or COVID-19? How to help stay healthy

 1. Don’t wait: Get vaccinated

-The flu vaccine is safe and the CDC recommends everyone 6 months and older get an annual flu shot – and get it right away.
-Keep in mind that it will take your body about two weeks after vaccination to develop protection against the flu.
+The flu vaccine is safe and the CDC recommends everyone5 6 months and older get an annual flu shot – and get it right away.
+Keep in mind that it will take your body about two weeks after vaccination6 to develop protection against the flu.
 Find a list of flu vaccine providers near you.

-It’s also a good time to check in to make sure you’re up to date on your COVID-19 vaccine and boosters.
+It’s also a good time to check in to make sure you’re up to date on your COVID-19 vaccine and boosters.7 It is safe and convenient to get your COVID-19 vaccine at the same time as your flu vaccine.

 2. Avoid spreading germs

-To help avoid spreading germs, wash your hands regularly and cover your mouth (with the inside of your elbow or a tissue) when you cough or sneeze.
-A sneeze ejects thousands of viral particles into the air that can travel up to 25 feet in a matter of seconds.
+To help avoid8 spreading germs, wash your hands9 regularly and cover your mouth (with the inside of your elbow or a tissue) when you cough or sneeze.
+A sneeze ejects thousands of viral particles into the air that can travel up to 25 feet10 in a matter of seconds.

 You can also help reduce your risk of infection by social distancing and wearing a face mask in crowded, indoor public spaces.